duckarmor/Freeze/docs/MigratingFromLlama.md

 ```

 ### .findWhere
-- Not implemented.
-- Equivalent to `Freeze.List.find`.
+- A temporary, deprecated compatibility layer exists.
+Please use Freeze.[List.find].
+- The `from` argument is not supported.

 ### .findWhereLast
-- Not implemented.
-- Equivalent to `Freeze.List.findLast`.
+- A temporary, deprecated compatibility layer exists.
+Please use Freeze.[List.findLast].
+- The `from` argument is not supported.

 ### .insert
-- Allows index to be out of bounds.
-Will not throw.
+- Freeze.[List.insert] allows the provided `index` argument to be out of bounds.
+Llama would throw in this case whereas Freeze will clamp the value to either the beginning or the end of the list.

 ### .join
-- Is no longer an alias for `List.concat`.
-Replace `Llama.List.join` with `Freeze.List.concat`.
-- Is an alias of `Freeze.List.merge` instead.
+- A temporary, deprecated compatibility layer exists.
+Please use Freeze.[List.concat].

 ### .removeIndices
-- Not implemented.
-- Consider `Freeze.List.filter` instead.
+- A temporary, deprecated compatibility layer exists.
+Please use Freeze.[List.remove] instead.

 ### .removeValues
-- Not implemented.
-- Consider `Freeze.List.filter` instead.
+- A temporary, deprecated compatibility layer exists.
+Please use Freeze.[List.removeValue] instead.

 ### .set
-- Allows index to be out of bounds.
-Will not throw.
+- Freeze.[List.set] allows the `index` argument to be out of bounds whereas Llama would throw.
+- If no changes are made, Freeze.[List.set] will return the original List.

 ### .slice
-- Allows index to be out of bounds.
+- Freeze.[List.slice] allows the `index` argument to be out of bounds.
 Will not throw.
 - Using a negative number will slice from the end of the list.

 ### .splice
 - Not implemented.

 ### .toSet
-- Not implemented.
+- Not exposed yet.

 ### .update
-- `Freeze.List.update` requires an updater function while Llama's was optional.
+- Freeze.[List.update] requires an updater function while Llama's was optional.
-- `Freeze.List.update`'s updater signature is `(Value) -> (Value)` instead of Llama's `(Value, Key) -> (Value)`.
+- Freeze[List.update]'s updater signature is `(Value) -> (Value)` instead of Llama's `(Value, Key) -> (Value)`.
-- `Freeze.List.update` final argument is `notSetValue` instead of a `callback` function.
+- Freeze.[List.update] final argument is `notSetValue` instead of a `callback` function.

 ```lua
 -- Freeze